 3. Let the flower sculpture dry completely.
 (I placed mine on top of some glass jars to help give them some depth, but you could also just let them dry flat.)

-4. Once the flower is dry, it’s time to mix the paints!
-I used Stockmar watercolors and mixed some yellow and red to get just the right orange for the petals.
+4. Once the flower is dry, it’s time to paint.
+I watercolors and mixed some yellow and red to get just the right orange for the petals.
 I also created a bright yellow for the center.
-(You could also use acrylic paint.)

 5. Carefully paint your flower and let dry.
 (I let it dry on top of the jars again because the paints softened them a bit, and I wanted them to keep their shape.)

 I just love how these turned out, and I think they’ll make such a fun craft for kids.
-They would also be perfect for kids to make as homemade gifts!
+They would also be perfect for kids to make as homemade gifts for Mother’s Day or Father’s Day!